Pretomanid

 • The pretomanid-moxifloxacin-pyrazinamide regimen was halted due to serious hepatotoxic adverse events, including three deaths, indicating significant safety concerns associated with this treatment.

-• Studies included patients with rifampicin-resistant tuberculosis (RR-TB), drug-resistant tuberculosis (DR-TB), and highly resistant tuberculosis.
+• Studies included patients with RR-TB, DR-TB, and highly resistant tuberculosis.
 Pretomanid-containing regimens showed low relapse rates and high favorable outcomes (204 out of 237 patients, 86% cured) in these populations, while also revealing safety concerns such as frequent linezolid-related toxicity in highly resistant cases.